BailFacile/frontend-challenge/README.md

 - Start from a [clean Next.js app](https://nextjs.org/docs/getting-started) and follow the instructions below.

 - Your code should be as clean as possible and use a modern UI kit (like Bootstrap, Chakra UI or Ant Design, etc.).

+- Try and make this look good and as user friendly as possible.

 - You are free (and even encouraged) to use third-party packages if relevant.
 If you do, you should explain in your notes why you think each specific package is the best available one for the job.